icgood/continuous-docs/README.md

     sphinx

-In the future, you might add others with themes or optional packages.
+In the future, you might add others with themes or sphinx extensions.

 ### Committing to Git